- Founded 170 years ago, Western Union is the world's largest money transfer service.

 Currency exchange rates

 In addition to earning revenue from transaction fees, Western Union makes some of its profit from currency exchange rates, in common with major banks and many competing money transfer platforms.
-Rather than using a mid-range exchange rate, it adds a small percentage profit margin (e.g. up to 5%) to the rate it uses.
+However, rather than using a mid-range exchange rate, it adds a small percentage profit margin (e.g. up to 5%) to the rate it uses.

 Who Western Union is for (based on design, features and costs)

 Western Union is designed for people who wish to transfer funds across large distances with little fuss.
-It is suited to both individuals and business owners looking for lots of sending, receiving and payment options from the world's largest money transfer service.
+It is suited to individuals and business owners looking for lots of sending, receiving and payment options from the world's largest money transfer service.
 It may not suit you, though, if you are looking for the cheapest way to send money.

 Check out our money transfer comparison page where you can compare rates, fees, available countries, currencies, and more for banks and online services.